Two long-held soap making rules collide in this wonderful soap recipe:

 - 9.6 ounces of water

-- 1.5 ounces of essential oil (I made a really crisp, spicy, woodsy blend for this soap that had .5 ounce cedarwood, .4 ounce rosemary, .3 ounce lavender, .3 ounce black pepper)
+- 1.5 ounces of essential oil (try a really crisp, spicy, woodsy blend for this soap, like .5 ounce cedarwood, .4 ounce rosemary, .3 ounce lavender, .3 ounce black pepper)

 - Make your lye solution first, and set it aside in a safe place.

 - Weigh out your oils and melt them on the stove top or microwave.

 - With your oils and lye solution both at about 100 degrees, mix them together.

 - Make sure all of your additives, color, and/or fragrance are ready to go, with all of the spoons, spatulas, and mold ready to go.

 - Slowly add the lye solution to the oils and blend until it is well mixed.

 - Add in the fragrance or essential oil.

 - Continue blending until it reaches a light trace and add any additional additives.